qualityshepherd/brine/assets/posts/southern_coast.md

 - **Lady Isolde** `Noble, Selfless` - sought sanctuary from the pressures of court life`
 - 28 Monks, 6 pilgrims

 **1405 Loggers Camp** in the heart of Starwood Forest; a stark contrast to the natural beauty that surrounds it.
 The camp is a rough collection of tents and wooden structures.
 The sounds of axes and saws echo through the trees.
 The loggers harvest the valuable timber while grappling with their impact on the ancient woodland.
 To say the druids despise their profession is an understatement.
+Boss hired a former Druid to help navigate tensions with the druids but he's not sure she's not a spy.

 - **Foreman "Boss" Bartok** `Burly, Caring (crew and sustainability of logging)`
 - **Lena "Sawbones" Thorne** `Medic, Herbalist, Gentle`
 - **Lucia "Twig" Thorne** `Camp Mom, Agile, Cheerful`
 - **"Cookie"** `One-armed Logger, Terrible cook`
+- **Nyssa "Thumbs" Dunsfold"** `Fallen Druid, Witty, Wholesome`
 - 18 loggers

 **1408 Fishing Hamlet** with handful of huts.
 The one closest to the sea belongs to **Pesh**, a fourth-generation fisherman.
 Buried beneath his hut lies a chest containing 10,000 silver coins salvaged from the shipwreck a mile off the coast.
 It took him seven trips under the cover of night to retrieve the treasure.
 Burdened with the fear of attracting bandits, Pesh refuses to spend the treasure.
 Instead, he makes generous, anonymous donations to the monastery.

 The hamlet fears and avoids the Boat Hag [#1506].
 They refuse to trade with her and "allegedly" leave rotten fish guts on her doorstep.

 **1506 The Boat Hag** A large overturned boat repurposed into a makeshift dwelling.
 The hull's curvature and the weathered planks remnants of its former life.
 Within this curious abode resides a reclusive hag.
-She is known for her extensive knowledge of herbal remedies and potions, which she brews using ingredients gathered from the surrounding marshlands and forests.
+She is sister of Hag Kalg, and known for her extensive knowledge of herbal remedies and potions, which she brews using ingredients gathered from the surrounding marshlands and forests.

 Among her possessions is a **Dryad's Whispering Branch**.
 A slender branch from a dryad's tree.
 It allows the wielder to communicate with woodland creatures and plants.